Suzanne Fiol: Growth of ISSUE Project Room

-As the costs of real estate rose in the Lower East Side, many marginal businesses were forced to fold, but Fiol adapted.
+As the costs of real estate rose on the Lower East Side, many marginal businesses were forced to fold, but Fiol adapted.
 "We lost a lot of creative space [in the city] — the Cooler went under, Tonic went under, but Suzanne provided a space for creative art that challenged and pushed the limits," Sonic Youth co-founder Lee Ranaldo told The Brooklyn Paper.
 "She was an incredibly dynamic and creative mover and shaker."

 Fiol moved her operation to Brooklyn, finding space in the largely vacant industrial area along the Gowanus Canal.
 Composer Stephan Moore designed, built and donated a signature 16-channel speaker system for Fiol.
 The space attracted downtown musicians, and "the raw, bare space became a hot house of loud noise, strange sounds and electronic connections to another world."
 Fiol said she attracted "the downtown improvisers, the experimental musicians, the sound artists, people making new chamber music. …When I worked in my studio, this is what I listened to.
 All sorts of new, weird music."

 Although "Fiol was known for her innovative transformation of unlikely spaces into performance spaces recognized for their warmth and great sound," the Brooklyn neighborhood into which Fiol transplanted her avant-garde hipster culture has its own unvarnished quality.
 One reviewer described the experience of approaching the current facility: